Asymmetric Matters from a Dark First-Order Phase Transition: Introduction

 \section{Introduction}

 Two of the greatest mysteries in physics are the origin of the baryon asymmetry and the nature of dark matter.
 The first is puzzling because, although baryon and lepton number are individually conserved at tree level in the Standard Model (SM), cosmological measurements observe a net baryon asymmetry.
-A mechanism to generate this asymmetry must contain three ingredients outlined by Sakharov: (1) C- and CP-violation, (2) baryon number violation, and (3) departure from thermal equilibrium~\cite{Sakharov:1967dj}.